How to Use the Bathroom While Hiking the Inca Trail

 - You can get out of your tent and use the toilet in the campground if there is one.
 In Winya Wayna camp this could be notable distance.

-- Get out of the tent and use the private peepee tent in your camp, if there is one.
+- Get out of the tent and use the private peepee tent in your camp, if your tour operator provides one.

 - If you don't want to get out of your tent here's what I do.
-I bring a 32 oz empty yogurt container with a tight fitting lid.
-And use it inside the tent and empty it in the morning.
+I bring a 32 oz empty yogurt container with a tight fitting lid to use in the tent as a "hillbilly chamber pot."
+I discreetly empty it in the morning.

 - There's always the tried-and-true method of peeing in the bushes.
 But this also requires getting out of your warm nest on a cold night.